universal-ember/ember-primitives/docs-app/public/docs/8-layout/hero.md

 .ember-primitives__hero__wrapper
 ```

+It has `position: relative` on it.
+So elements within can be sticky or absolutely positioned along the outside, if needed (such as for headers and footers).

 ## Accessibility

 This component provides no accessibility patterns and using `<main>` / `<footer>` or not is up to the use case of the `<Hero />` component.